datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 C:\Windows\SYSVOL\domain\policies\{6AC1786C-016F-11D2-945F-00C04fB984F9}\machine\microsoft\windows nt\secedit\

-If I could change this file and put the account svc_backup into the administrators group then I should be able to dump lsass.exe.I checked who was the members in the administrators group.
+If I could change this file and put the account svc_backup into the administrators group then I should be able to dump lsass.exe.
+I checked who was the members in the administrators group.

 ```
 Net localgroup administrators